robtweed/qewd/README.md

 ## What is QEWD?

+This is best answered by reading [this article on QEWD](https://robtweed.wordpress.com/2017/04/18/having-your-node-js-cake-and-eating-it-too/)

-QEWD is a Node.js-based platform for developing and running interactive browser-based applications and Web/REST services.
+In summary: QEWD is a Node.js-based platform for developing and running interactive browser-based applications and Web/REST services.

 QEWD makes use of the [ewd-qoper8](https://github.com/robtweed/ewd-qoper8) module to provide an isolated run-time environment for each of your message/request handler functions, meaning that your JavaScript handler functions can use synchronous,